Chris Froome: Rider Profile

 Froome had his first opportunity to lead Sky at a Grand Tour at the 2012 Vuelta.
 Suffering from fatigue after the Tour and Olympics, Froome struggled in the high mountains but still managed to place fourth behind winner Alberto Contador.

 Froome's 2013 campaign started well, with a convincing overall win in the Tour of Oman in February against fellow Grand Tour contenders Alberto Contador, Cadel Evans and Joaquim Rodriguez.
+He followed this with overall wins in Criterium International and Tour de Romandie.

 Chris Froome results